 Is there anything I can do to reduce lead from my water aside from using a filter?

-Generally, no. You could pay for an inspection of your home’s pipes by a plumber and replace any lead materials with lead-free.
-But that would cost thousands of dollars – and anyway, it wouldn’t solve the issue of lead being picked up from the pipes on its way into your home.
+For instance, you could pay for an inspection of your home’s pipes by a plumber and replace any lead materials with lead-free.
+That would cost thousands of dollars – and it wouldn’t prevent lead from being picked up from the pipes on its way into your home.

 Can I find lead in my well water?